-- Sworn members shall carry a sufficient number of business cards and shall provide one when requested. - When sworn members run out of cards, they must request more and carry sufficient fillable cards until replacement cards arrive.
-Sworn members can purchase their business cards but must adhere to the special requirements found in GO-PER-110.11 (Uniform, Equipment, and Appearance Standards).
+- Sworn members shall carry a sufficient number of business cards and shall provide one when requested. - When sworn members run out of cards, they must request more and carry a sufficient number of fillable cards until replacement cards arrive. - Sworn members can purchase their own business cards but must adhere to the special requirements found in General Order 110.11.